 Colored Pencil, Pencil, Ink, Marker, Pastels, and Charcoal (It is recommended that Charcoal and Pastel drawings be fixed)

 Lithographs, Silk Screen, and Block Prints

-- Review the 2016 Art Competition Guidelines for Students and Teachers
+- Review the 2017 Rules for Students and Teachers

 Should you have any questions regarding the Congressional Art Competition, please do not hesitate to contact Congressman Visclosky’s District Office at 219-795-1844.
-Artists are invited to share their artwork via social media with the hashtags #Indiana200 and #CongressionalArtCompetition.
+Artists are invited to share their artwork via social media with the hashtags #CongressionalArtCompetition and #CAC2017.